MicrosoftLearning/DP080-Querying-with-Transact-SQL/Instructions/Labs/LAB_05_Organize_data.md

 ORDER BY DateOfOrder DESC, CustomerID;
 ```

-You get a error about an invalid column name.
+If you execute the query above, you will get an error about an invalid column name.
 What is the problem?

 ## Use the TOP option and OFFSET - FETCH to receive a subset of the rows

-The sales department wants to have some additional reports that show the last invoiced orders and the top 10 percent of the most expensive products being sold.
+The sales department wants to have some additional reports that show the last invoiced orders and the top 15 percent of the least expensive products being sold.

 Write a SELECT statement against the _Sales.Orders_ table, and retrieve the orderid and orderdate columns.
 Retrieve the 20 most recent orders, ordered by _orderdate_.

 Use the OFFSET-FETCH clause to implement the same task: return the 20 most recent orders.

 Write a SELECT statement to retrieve the _productname_ and _unitprice_ columns from the _Production.Products_ table.

-2. Execute the T-SQL statement and notice the number of the rows returned.
+Note the number of rows returned.

-3. Modify the SELECT statement to include only the top 10 percent of products based on unitprice ordering.
+Modify the SELECT statement to include only the lowest 15 percent of the products based on the _unitprice_.
+(That is, the products with the lowest prices.)
+Again, note the number of rows returned.

-4. Execute the written statement and compare the results that you achieved with the recommended result shown in the file 74 - Lab Exercise 3 - Task 3 Result.txt.
-Notice the number of rows returned.
+Modify the query to return the lowest 15 percent of the products based on _unitprice_, including all products with the same _unitprice_ value as the last one returned.

-5. Is it possible to implement this task with the OFFSET-FETCH clause?
+Is it possible implement this task with the OFFSET-FETCH clause?

-Simple group by
+## Simple GROUP BY

+The sales department wants to know which customers are placing the most orders.

+Write a query with GROUP BY to return a list of the _custid_ values and the number of orders each has placed.
+You should get 89 rows back.

+Enhance the previous query to return the rows in order, with the customer with the most orders being first in the output.

-GROUP BY with Having
+##GROUP BY with Having

+Enhance the previous query to only return the _custid_ values for customers placing more than 25 orders.
+You should get three rows back.

+To finish this exercise select **Done** below.

 **Done**